alvaro-escalante/pivot-js/README.md

 # pivot-table-js

-A lightweight module that takes an array of objects and produces an array of objects back based on the aggregate functions.
+A lightweight module that takes an array of objects and produces an array of objects back based on one or more aggregate function per column.
 Emulating excel pivot tables.

 `pivot-table-js` can calculate different aggregate functions on sets of values.
 The results can be optionally renamed.